aGHz/structominer/README.rst

 It was however designed to provide this functionality as a standalone library, with an arguably more pythonic flavour.

+`Colander <http://colander.readthedocs.org/>`_ can be used in a similar way to Struct-o-miner when dealing with JSON data.
+It can extract data from a structure composed of lists, mappings and strings (think `json.loads`) into an object that you define using a schema.
+It can also validate the data and serialize an object back into the original format.

 Install
 -------